Legally reviewed by:

 Who Is Liable for an Accident Involving a Self-Driving Car?

-Determining liability in such cases can be complex, as it may involve the manufacturer if the self-driving technology was in control, or shared liability between the driver and the manufacturer in semi-autonomous situations.
+Determining liability in such cases can be complex, as it may involve the self-driving car manufacturer if the self-driving technology is in control or shared liability between the driver and the manufacturer in semi-autonomous situations.

 Filing a Claim Against the Other Driver